Preselection Bandits: Proof of Theorem

 It holds that

-Hence, all of the latter terms are of ''order'' $\Oterm(1/\pullnumber)$ and the constants within these $\Oterm$-terms depend if at all on $\skillmin.$ Conditioned on $\Ft,$ all the terms in the squared brackets in (\ref{eq_help_regret_ratio}) are at least of order $\Oterm(\ciJ(t)) = \Oterm(\nicefrac{\sqrt{\log(t)} }{\sqrt{t}})$ on the event $\At^\complement,$ and in particular the enumerator and the denominator are of the same order in terms of $t$ and $\pullnumber.$ Hence, the whole term in (\ref{eq_help_regret_ratio}) can be bounded by some constant $C>0$ which if at all depends only on $\skillmin.$ This yields the first part of the lemma.
+Hence, all of the latter terms can be bounded from below resp.\ above by $\tilde C_j/l$ for some suitable constants $C_j$ which depend if at all on $\skillmin.$ Following the lines of proof of Lemma \ref{lemma_at_bt_event}, it can be shown that there exists a constant $C_1>0$ (depending on $\skillmin$ and $\gamma$) such that the ratios of the terms in the squared brackets in (\ref{eq_help_regret_ratio}) are bounded by some constant $C_2>0$ on the event $\At^\complement,$ with probability at least $1-\frac{C_1}{\sqrt{t}}.$ Hence, the whole term in (\ref{eq_help_regret_ratio}) can be bounded with probability at least $1-\frac{C_1}{\sqrt{t}}$ by some constant $C_3>0$ which if at all depends only on $\skillmin.$ This yields the first part of the lemma.
 The second part is just a consequence of the first part together with (\ref{motivation_regret_deviation}). \end{proof}